ReSurfEMG/ReSurfEMG/docs/medical-professionals.rst

 ==================================

 This is the present documentation home **for medical professionals** who do not spend most of their time coding.
-In the future you will be able to link to our explanatory videos... which will be linked here but are under development.
+At the end of this documentation is a link to our learning repository which has some explanatory videos.

 Introduction
 ============